Israel-Laguan/Restaurant-Page/README.md

 In fact this is for Microverse based in this [requirements](https://www.theodinproject.com/courses/javascript/lessons/restaurant-page).

+> Restaurant Page project is part of a series of projects to be completed by students of Microverse.

+The Restaurant Page is a JavaScript project, built using DOM manipulation and webpack.
+The restaurant shows a description of the services, a menu with some dishes (with a *delicate* animation), and a welcoming contact page.
+Most of the web is created using JavaScript String Templates, changing the view dynamically with event listeners.

+I created the design, configured the project and coded the webpage, so I was the designer, UI/UI engineer, Web Programmer, etc.

+# Features

 - Data Structures
 - Object Oriented Programming
 - Factory Functions